 Newsletter Tools

-Newsletter tools let you create email campaigns with AI-generated or manual content, build automation workflows with triggers and conditions, and check email performance statistics.
-Everything stays in draft until you review and send from the dashboard.
+Newsletter tools let you create email campaigns with AI-generated or manual content, build email automations with triggers and conditions, manage subscribers, groups and segments, and check email performance statistics.
+Campaigns stay in draft until you review and send from the dashboard.

 Overview

-The Newsletter tool category covers email campaigns, automation workflows, and email performance analytics.
-You can create fully-designed campaigns with AI-generated content, build complex automation workflows with multiple steps, and monitor how your emails perform.
+The Newsletter tool category covers email campaigns, email automations, subscriber management, and email performance analytics.
+You can create fully-designed campaigns with AI-generated content, build complex email automations with multiple steps, add and organize subscribers into groups and segments, and monitor how your emails perform.

 manage_campaign